-- 1 Connect a Mini-DVI to Video Adapter (sold separately) to the composite or S-video connector of the TV or other device, then connect the adapter to your PowerBook. - 2 If you want to send the sound from your PowerBook to the device, connect a miniplug-to-RCA cable (sold separately) from the headphone (\bigcap) port on your PowerBook to the audio input ports on your device. - 3 Turn on the external device. - 4 To adjust how the images are displayed on the device, use the Displays pane of System Preferences.
+- 1 Connect an S-video cable to the TV out (器) port on your PowerBook (or use the S-video-to-composite adapter to connect a composite video cable) and connect the other end to your device. - 2 If you want to send the sound from your PowerBook to the device, connect a miniplug-to-RCA cable (not included) from the headphone out $(\Omega)$ port on your PowerBook to the audio input ports on your device. - 3 Turn on the external device. - 4 To detect the TV or other external device, hold down the Command (#) key and press the F2 key. - 5 To adjust how the images are displayed on the device, use the Displays pane of System Preferences.